mipu1711/Protocol-Inovance/README.md

 *   Monitor PLC status.
 *   Handle errors.

-## How to Use
+# How to Use
-Copy the following two DLL files into the bin/Debug folder:
+Copy the following two DLL files into the `bin/Debug` folder:
-ModbusTcpAPI.dll.
+- `ModbusTcpAPI.dll`
-StandardModbusApi.dll.
+- `StandardModbusApi.dll`

 ## Requirements